A History of Mardi Gras—Plus, How New Orleans Became the Place to Celebrate

 The celebration hit the U.S. in 1699, according to Liz Williams, founder of the Southern Food & Beverage Museum, when Pierre Le Moyne, Sieur d'Iberville, reached the Gulf of Mexico south of New Orleans, on the day before Fat Tuesday and named the land Pont du Mardi Gras.
 It was there that the first U.S. Mardi Gras celebration was ever recorded, Williams says.
 But it wasn't until February 24, 1857 that the first organized parade was held in New Orleans, Hardy says.
 "It was a single parade with two floats," he says.
 "Now, we have about 60 parades with 11,000 floats."

-And that's just New Orleans—Mobile, Alabama, has a claim to Mardi Gras, too.
+And that's just New Orleans and the greater Louisiana area—Mobile, Alabama, has a claim to Mardi Gras, too.
 "Mobile claims to have celebrated the first Mardi Gras in the U.S.," explains Williams.
 "The people in the French settlement of Mobile celebrated Mardi Gras in 1703 at 27 Mile Bluff."
 In 1711, Mobile's Boeuf Gras Society wheeled the head of a bull through the city's streets, which Mobile claims is the first Mardi Gras parade in the U.S., not the one later held in New Orleans.

 In both places, and especially New Orleans, pre-Lenten balls and fêtes flourished in the 1700s, says Hardy.
 By the 1900s, Mardi Gras became more public and organized, and parades were introduced to the revelry.
 Today, Mardi Gras balls still exist, but parades and simple revelry in the streets has taken over.
 "Today in both Mobile and New Orleans, it is more formalized with organizations planning marching through the streets, floats, and costuming," Williams says.